eyedeekay/LostCity/README.md

 But it is kind of fun. :) If you're interested in how I did it, visit [OneSimpleTrick](ONESIMPLETRICK.html) for a tutorial.

+This is a demo created from an application I believe to be basically harmless and low-risk.
+It does not add any sophisticated key or identity management to Unciv.
+It simply configures it to use a proxy and connect to hidden servers.

 Building Packages
 -----------------